Frequently Asked Questions

 Some positive change in your life may occur.
 Reiki training can gently invite you to re-assess areas of your life: diet, exercise, lifestyle, relationships, career, areas of interest, etc. Generally you will be more aware of your well-being and want to be proactive about improving it.

 A new group of friends.
 Your Reiki teacher is likely to host a Reiki Share Group so you can share Reiki with like-minded people regularly.
 Irrespective of whether you are a member, Reiki NZ Inc. provides various learning and networking opportunities to meet with Reiki practitioners and teachers across Aotearoa New Zealand.

 Q. What support is available after learning Reiki?

 A. Your primary support and advice will come from your Reiki Master/Teacher and friends in the Reiki community such as Reiki Share Groups.

-If you become a member of Reiki NZ Inc. you will be supported by the other members of the organisation and the dedicated Committee of volunteer Reiki Masters and Practitioners.
-Reiki Counsel, a small team of senior members of Reiki NZ Inc., support our Committee.
+If you become a member of Reiki NZ Inc. you will be supported by the other members of the organisation and the dedicated Board of volunteer Reiki Masters and Practitioners.
+Reiki Counsel, a small team of senior members of Reiki NZ Inc., support our Board.